Memorializing the history of baseball in South Bend……re-creating the charm of American centuries past.

 Dear Foundation Partner,

 Through a public-private partnership with the City of South Bend, the field will be privately financed but publicly held.
-The Field Foundation is proud to be leading this effort and to have your support!
+The Field Foundation is proud to be leading this effort in collaboration with many community partners, and humbled to have your support!
 Thank you for pledging a financial contribution, in-kind donation, and/or corporate sponsorship.
-Whether you are a baseball fan, a neighbor that believes in investing in community betterment, or someone who aspires to play on a truly inspired field, we look forward to having you on board for this exciting and unique project.
+Whether you are a baseball fan, a neighbor that believes in investing in community betterment, or someone who understands the value for children to play on a truly inspired field, we look forward to having you on board for this exciting and unique project.

 Chair, Sappy Moffitt Field Foundation

 “I’m inspired to leave a legacy of baseball, ignite a flame of love for this past time within kids in the city, and give people opportunities to share baseball in a unique way with their fathers and sons, mothers and daughters.” ~Ryan Dainty, Sappy Moffitt Field Foundation

 Youth Baseball in the Urban Core

 In partnership with the Boys and Girls Club, South Bend Schools, and other local organizations, this new field will primarily host baseball leagues and clinics for South Bend youth from the urban core.
 There is currently no quality, public-use field in inner city South Bend.